-TO: Joseph E. Gromacki, TIF Coordinator

-FROM: Kevin Ramakrishna, Assistant City Attorney
+- TO: Joseph E. Gromacki, TIF Coordinator - FROM: Kevin Ramakrishna, Assistant City Attorney - SUBJECT: Project Plan Amendment for TIF District No. 45 City Of Madison (Capital Square West)

-SUBJECT: PROJECT PLAN FOR TIF DISTRICT NO. 45 -- CITY OF MADISON

-(Capitol Square West)

-In my capacity as Assistant City Attorney for the City of Madison, Wisconsin, I have examined the Project Plan for Tax Incremental Finance District No. 45, City of Madison, Wisconsin, dated April 15, 2015.
-Based on this examination, I am of the opinion that the Project Plan is complete and complies with the provisions of Sec.
-66.1105(4)(f), Wis.
+In my capacity as Assistant City Attorney for the City of Madison, Wisconsin, I have examined the Amendment to the Project Plan for Tax Incremental Finance District No. 45, City of Madison, Wisconsin, created June 16, 2015, and proposed for amendment in 2022.
+Based on this examination, I am of the opinion that the Project Plan is complete and complies with the provisions of Secs.
+66.1105(4)(f) and (h), Wis.
 Stats.